Accreditation of coursework completed abroad

 - Information from the Department of Chemistry

-- Students in the Department of Informatics should contact their academic office
+- Students in the Department of Informatics should contact their Team "Student-exchange"

 - The ERASMUS Office in the Department of Mathematics offers an overview of how to plan for a period of study abroad, including information about recognition of achievements.

 - Students in the Department of Physics should contact their academic advising services.

 General information from the ERASMUS Office in the Department of Psychology

 Faculty of Business Administration (Hamburg Business School)

 Please find information on the international affairs pages of the Faculty of Business Administration.

 Legal framework (excerpt from a circular issued by the Section for Quality Assurance and Legal Affairs in the Department of Studies and Teaching)